Criminal Law Amendment Act 1885: Background

-Under the Offences against the Person Act 1861, the age of consent was 12 (reflecting the common law), it was a felony to have unlawful carnal knowledge of a girl under the age of 10, and it was a misdemeanour to have unlawful carnal knowledge of a girl between the ages of 10 and 12.
-In addition, the 1861 Act had made the penalty for indecent assault or attempted rape of a girl below the consensual age two years' imprisonment.
-Although the age of consent was subsequently raised to 13 upon amendments made to the 1861 act with the Offences Against the Person Act 1875, these pieces of legislation were enacted to protect mainly the very young and the very wealthy.
+Under the Offences against the Person Act 1861 (24 & 25 Vict. c.
+100), the age of consent was 12 (reflecting the common law), it was a felony to have unlawful carnal knowledge of a girl under the age of 10, and it was a misdemeanour to have unlawful carnal knowledge of a girl between the ages of 10 and 12.
+In addition, the 1861 act had made the penalty for indecent assault or attempted rape of a girl below the consensual age two years' imprisonment.
+Although the age of consent was subsequently raised to 13 upon amendments made to the 1861 act with the Offences Against the Person Act 1875 (38 & 39 Vict. c.
+94), these pieces of legislation were enacted to protect mainly the very young and the very wealthy.
 The reason for the latter was that the lawmakers at that time were concerned about the welfare of heiresses, meaning their own daughters and, by extension, those of their friends and patrons; this is why they imposed the most severe penalties on those who would seduce or abduct women without their parents' consent even though the perpetrator intended to marry his quarry.
 Girls over the age of 13 and the poor had little protection under this law.

 This double standard extended to prostitution.
 While it was tolerated in the middle-class, concern about the spread of venereal disease, specifically syphilis, persuaded Parliament to pass a series of Contagious Diseases Acts in an effort to contain the disease.
 The law permitted the police to arrest suspected prostitutes to be submitted for examination for venereal disease.
 Its unintended consequence was that any woman who happened to look like a prostitute would be subject to this law.
 Men, however, were not subjected even though they were equally responsible for spreading the disease.
 These acts were later repealed due to public pressure over the double-standard nature of these laws.

 Public opinion at the time was thus in favour of stricter legislation and harsher penalties for sexual offenders, and better treatment for women and children.
 Social purity groups like the Society for the Suppression of Vice and feminists led by Josephine Butler focused on the evils of child prostitution as the chief factor in the sexual exploitation of the young.
 In addition, during the 1860s and 1870s, child advocacy groups were concerned with child abuse and other forms of maltreatment.
 Furthermore, groups like the Society for the Prevention of Cruelty to Children (SPCC) were concerned about the limitation of the testimony of young children.
 They investigated, reported and brought to court accusations of child abuse and neglect.
 It was in this socio-political climate that legislation to change this was introduced in 1881.